 “To dare is to lose one’s footing momentarily.
 Not to dare is to lose oneself.”

 Shannon’s personal and professional background is well suited for the adventure travel industry.
-He’s lived in Fiji, trekked Indonesia, Thailand, Burma and China, and has spent time in many places around the world including Taiwan, South Africa, Korea, Hong Kong, Japan, Brazil, Qatar, Norway, Mexico and Canada.
-Among the diverse adventures he’s enjoyed: summiting Mount Rainier & Mount Hood, diving in Mexico, sitting out a riot in Jakarta, being involved in Fijian kava ceremonies, caving in Thailand, and many more.
-Shannon is an active traveler, trail runner, swimmer, mountaineer, skier and fly-fisher.
-He brings a special passion to this industry borne of experience and a desire to see others experience the world in a richer way.
-His 17+ years of business experience, connections, marketing insight, environmental science, vision and passion for adventure travel have prepared him well to serve and lead as the president of the Adventure Travel Trade Association.
+He has adventured in numerous places around the world enjoying diverse cultural and active experiences.
+He brings a special passion to this industry borne of experience and a desire to see adventure travel act as a driver for environmental protection, poverty alleviation and the protection of threatened cultures.
+His 20+ years of business experience, connections, marketing insight, environmental science, vision and passion for adventure travel have prepared him well to serve and lead as the president of the Adventure Travel Trade Association.
 Early in his career, with a B.S.
 Biology from Seattle Pacific University, Shannon worked as a fisheries observer on ships in Alaska for the National Marine Fisheries Service.
 After a stint on the Bering Sea, and work with the Colorado Division of Wildlife, he spent eight years at an environmental testing laboratory as a biologist/chemist.
-He was promoted into management to develop and spearhead the company’s international vision and Asian presence with the President of North Creek Analytical International.
+He moved into management to develop and spearhead the company’s international vision and Asian presence during his eight years.

 “My traveling mantra goes something like this: Carry adventure in your soul.
 Allow your imagination to run wild, always.
 Let ‘it’ come to you.
 Keep an open mind and heart.
 Imbue yourself in and embrace the ways of the peoples and cultures you visit.
 Empathize.
 Understand.
 Learn.
 Grow.
 Give back.”